devanshu-73/TOPS_ASSIGNMENT/Module-1(Overview of IT industry).md

     6. Runs in the foreground and users work directly with the software to performs specific tasks
     7. Needs system software to run
     8. Isn't needed for the system to funtion

-### **2. Explain the SDLC.
-Each phase process.**
+### **3. What is SDLC?
+Explain Each phase of SDLC.**
     Software Development is the development of software for distinct purposes.
 For software development, there is a specific programming language like Java, Python, C/C++, etc. The entire process of software development isn’t as simple as its definition, it’s a complicated process.
 Accordingly, it requires an efficient approach from the developer in the form of the Software Development Life Cycle (SDLC).

-    Proper planning and execution are the key components of a successful software development process.
+    - Proper planning and execution are the key components of a successful software development process.
 The entire software development process includes 6 stages.
 Software Development Life Cycle (SDLC) is the common term to summarize these 6 stages.

     SDLC specifies the task(s) to be performed at various stages by a software engineer/developer.
 It ensures that the end product is able to